 Glamping Amenities at Huttopia Adirondacks

-Trying to decide whether glamping in the Adirondacks is right for you?
+Trying to decide whether glamping in Lake George s is right for you?
 Here’s what you can expect to find in Huttopia Trappeur tents.

 - Electricity – There are two outlets in the Trappeur tents – one in the bathroom, and one in the kitchenette.